matthewwithanm/django-html5boilerplate/README.markdown

 Add `html5boilerplate` to `INSTALLED_APPS` in settings.py.
-If you plan to make use of the included media (bundled JavaScript and CSS files), either copy the media folder to your project or duplicate whatever setup you're using for your admin media files (symlink, server alias, etc.)
+If you plan to make use of the included media (bundled JavaScript and CSS files), either copy the media folder to your project or duplicate whatever setup you're using for your admin media files (collectstatic, symlink, server alias, etc.)

 Usage
 --------